muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-No need for anything magical..
+No need for anything magical as explanation..
 IMO it is the law of averages.
 We all know the average, conciously or subconsiously, on many types of behaviours.
 Say risk taking, listening, controlling..
-Then we see ppl who are worse than average on these things, a small fraction of the soc in large, and we act accordingly, automatically pushing ppl to where they need to be.
+Then we see ppl who are worse than average on these things, a small fraction of the soc in large for each type, and we act accordingly, automatically pushing ppl to where they need to be.

 "U say sometimes it looks as if everyone conspires to push people in their development path.
 How is that possible?"